1.1. Aims of the Romanian Masters of Mathematics (RMM) are:

 1.2.
-The Romanian Masters of Mathematics is organized by the National High School Of Informatics "Tudor Vianu" in cooperation with the Mayor of sector 1, the Romanian Scientific Society of Mathematics and Ministry of Education, Research and Youth..
+The Romanian Masters of Mathematics is organized by the National High School Of Informatics "Tudor Vianu" in cooperation with the Bucharest District 1 City Hall, the Romanian Mathematical Society, Ministry of National Education and the University "Politehnica" Bucharest.

 1.3.
-The official language of the RMM is the English language.
+The official language of the RMM is English.

 1.4.
 The Romanian Masters of Mathematics is organized once every year.
-The RMM 2011 will take place between February 23th to 28th 2011.
+The RMM 2024 will take place between February 26th and March 2nd 2024.

 3.Responsibility for Accommodation and Expenses

 2.1.
 Participation in the RMM is by invitation only.
-Invitation should be sent only to the National Teams (exception the Vianu Team) and this invitations are sent by the RMM Committee at least two months before the contest day and it should include:
+Invitation should be sent by the RMM Committee at least two months before the contest day and it should include:

-a) three to six students from each invited team.
+a) Four students from each invited team.
 Students must not have formally enrolled at a university or any other equivalent post-secondary institution

 c) Observers including family members (the "Observers") may apply to accompany the Participants and the terms under which they can do so are detailed in sub-clause 3.4 below.

 2.3.
-Each invited country wishing to participate in the RMM 2011 must confirm its participation by completing in full the Form.
+Each invited country wishing to participate in the RMM 2024 must confirm its participation by completing in full the Form before January 1st 2024.